zowe/zowe-cli-sample-plugin/docs/tutorials/list-typicode-todo/ListTypicodeTodoPlugin.md

 ## Using installed plug-in
 Issue the command: `zowe zowe-cli-sample list typicode-todos`

-Look at `zowe zowe-cli-sample list --help` for more information about your command and to see how text in the command definition is presented.
+Look at `zowe zowe-cli-sample list typicode-todos --help` for more information about your command and to see how text in the command definition is presented.
 You can also see how to use your optional `--id` flag:

 ![output](images/completedSample.png)